iotJumpway/RPI-Examples/_DOCS/3-Raspberry-Pi-Domain-And-SSL.md

 6. Set up a port forward from your router to the local IP address of your Raspberry Pi 3.

 7. Login to your Raspberry Pi via SSH and generate an RSA key and a CSR that will be used to activate your SSL certificate.
-Use the following command to generate your RSA key:
+Use the following command to generate your RSA key.
+If you have come to this document via a tutorial for our example projects, the tutorial will tell you the path to use below:

     ```
     $ openssl genrsa -out ~/PATH_TO_YOUR_CERT_FOLDER/YOUR_KEY_FILE.key 2048
     ```

-8. Use the following command to generate your CSR:
+8. Use the following command to generate your CSR.
+If you have come to this document via a tutorial for our example projects, the tutorial will tell you the path to use below:

     ```
     $ openssl req -new -sha256 -key ~/PATH_TO_YOUR_CERT_FOLDER/YOUR_KEY_FILE.key -out ~/PATH_TO_YOUR_CERT_FOLDER/YOUR_CSR_FILE.csr